PetervanLunteren/EcoAssist/README.md

 chmod 755 $HOME/Downloads/MacOS_Linux_install_EcoAssist.command
 bash $HOME/Downloads/MacOS_Linux_install_EcoAssist.command
 ```

-## Update
-You can update EcoAssist by following the same process described [above](https://github.com/PetervanLunteren/EcoAssist#download).
-The installation file will automatically update it to the latest version.

 ## Start the application
 EcoAssist will open when double-clicked the file described below.
 You are free to move this file to a more convenient location.